Visit artist's studios and venues in Peterborough and the surrounding areas

 [caption id="attachment_23236" align="alignnone" width="322"] Dehlia in her studio[/caption]

 Dehlia Barnard-Edmunds is a printmaker/creative, exploring the diverse and exciting world of print.
-Currently enjoying the process of linocut printing, monotypes and screen printing on paper and textiles from her home studio in Market Deeping
+Currently, she is enjoying the process of linocut printing, monotypes, screen printing on paper and textiles plus collaging.

-Taking her inspiration from what excites and interests her in her surroundings, Dehlia's sketches and drawings form the basis of designs that are transferred onto lino, carved and printed by hand.
+Taking her inspiration mainly from what excites and interests her in her rural surroundings, Dehlia's drawings and watercolour sketches form the basis of designs that are then carefully printed by hand.
+Ask her about any of her works and Dehlia will be happy to tell you the tale behind it.

 Dehlia is an experienced teacher offering classes and tutorials, which can be discussed on your visit.
 The garden is open and refreshments offered.